Tester vows to block Biden’s Amtrak board nominees

 Sen. Jon Tester (D-Mont.) on Tuesday announced he is blocking all of the Biden administration’s nominees to serve on Amtrak’s board of directors due to the lack of representation for Western states.

-Tester made the announcement in a video on social media, noting that five of the nominees are from the Northeast corridor and none of the six are from the West.
+Tester made the announcement in a video on social media, noting that five of the nominees are from the Northeast corridor and none of the six is from the West.

 Tester added the bipartisan infrastructure law passed in 2021 “set clear geographic requirements” to ensure the entire country had representation on the Amtrak board.